patconnole/openc2_companion/README.md

 # Command: Actuator Field
 ### This field helps a Consumer determine if it should act on a command.

-Two fundamental things to understand are that:
+Two fundamental things to understand:

 1. **Shotgun Commands**: Producers may **SPAM** Consumers with commands that don't apply to those Consumers, and the Consumers need a way to know which commands are applicable to them.
 1. **Multiple Actuator Profiles**: Consumers may implement more than one Actuator Profile.